What to expect NEXT

 Less slowed movement (bradykinesia)

-Help improve your ability to move and take on your day
+- Help improve your ability to move during the day

 XADAGO helps block MAO-B from breaking down dopamine in your brain3

-Adding XADAGO to levodopa/carbidopa increases dopamine levels by preserving your body’s dopamine, as well as dopamine made from levodopa, at all stages of PD.
+Adding XADAGO to levodopa/carbidopa increases dopamine levels by preserving your body’s dopamine, as well as dopamine made from levodopa.

-Before taking XADAGO, tell your healthcare provider about all the medications and supplements you are taking.3 While taking XADAGO, discuss with your healthcare provider any medications you may consider starting.3
+Before taking XADAGO, tell your healthcare provider about all the medications and supplements you are taking.
+While taking XADAGO, discuss with your healthcare provider any medications you may consider starting.

-Most common side effects when taking XADAGO include3:
+Most common side effects when taking XADAGO include:

 Restriction of foods and beverages containing tyramine is usually not required when treated with the recommended doses of XADAGO.
 However, it is recommended that you avoid foods containing high amounts of tyramine, such as aged cheeses, as some patients may have an increased sensitivity that could lead to an unsafe rise in blood pressure.